Board of Trustees

 A life-long resident of Deer Park and Pasadena, Brad Hance is a graduate of Deer Park High School.
 He attended San Jacinto College and went on to the University of Houston, where he earned a bachelor’s degree in mathematics.
 He then went to work for Maintenance Engineering Corporation in 1971, and in 2003, bought the chemical division and named it MECO Inc., Maintenance Engineering Water Treatment.
 Mr. Hance currently serves as the company’s president and CEO.

-He and his wife, Evelyn, have four children and nine grandchildren.
+He and his wife, Evelyn, have four children and ten grandchildren.
 He has served on the Board of Directors for the San Jacinto College Foundation since 2007, and was that organization’s board chairman in 2010 and 2011.
 He is also treasurer of Second Century Corporation of Pasadena, a non-profit organization for community development.

 Mr. Hance assumed the trustee role for Position 1 in June 2011.
 He serves on the San Jacinto College Building Committee and the San Jacinto College Foundation Board of Directors.